When you purchase through links on our site, we may earn an affiliate commission. This doesn’t affect our editorial independence.

 This is what some would refer to as a visionary, which is why Musk is so highly regarded by some.

-Then, maybe my favorite assertion of all, Musk asserts that by 2050, there will be a million people on the red planet, not only that humanity will reach Mars.
+Then, maybe my favorite assertion of all, Musk declared that by 2050, there will be a million people on the red planet.
+This is beyond just humanity reaching Mars.

 Musk’s other outrageous promises about the Neuralink technology include that it can somehow “cure” conditions like autism and schizophrenia, which are not illnesses, and give you extremely sharp “eagle eyes.”